It was coming up on my second day traveling Kyoto and I was in a quandry. What would I do?

 The Grant Total?
 Roughly $41 USD.

-Beware of ATMs in Japan… they don’t like foreigners
+ATMs in Japan… don’t like foreigners

 With my newly-printed itinerary in hand, I was off to Osaka!
 Distracted by a TV filming in my neighborhood, I was getting a late start.
 I got even later, when I found I was fresh out of money and this prompted the discover one of Japan’s biggest pet peeves for travelers… a lack of ATMs which take international bank cards! … Really Japan?